How unstructured data analytics transforms enterprise decision making

 The information enterprises need to grow and transform their business is within reach, but they don’t leverage most of it.

-Unstructured data, on the other hand, presents data teams with a number of challenges as they seek to aggregate, clean and operationalize it.
+, on the other hand, presents data teams with a number of challenges as they seek to aggregate, clean and operationalize it.
 That’s because this content is everywhere in dozens of formats, is often incomplete or has unnecessary information, and is growing incredibly fast.
 Bernard Marr, a futurist, estimates that up to 90 percent of data is unstructured and that it is growing at a rate of 55 to 65 percent a year.

-So, just what is unstructured data?
+What is unstructured data?
 And why is it so important to enterprises today?

 Unstructured data usually comes in the form of text in documents, publication, and digital communication.
 It often provides important context that can sharpen decision making.
 For example, enterprises possess structured data on their clients and partners, such as lead and sales data in customer relationship management (CRM) systems; procurement, inventory and other data in enterprise resource planning (ERP) systems; and planning, material sourcing, manufacturing and logistics and other information in supply chain management (SCM) systems.

 However, unstructured data paints a fuller picture of these relationships.
 This data includes:

 - Emails, which provide a treasure trove of insight into why and how decisions are made